Michael Jackson's Ghosts: Release

 Ghosts was screened out of competition at the 1997 Cannes Film Festival.
 At over 38 minutes long, it held the Guinness world record for the longest music video until 2013, when it was eclipsed by Pharrell Williams' "Happy".
 In 2020, the film was available on Jackson’s YouTube channel from October 29 to November 1.

 In December 1997, towards the end of promotion for Michael Jackson's remix album Blood on the Dance Floor, a Deluxe Collector Box Set of Ghosts was released only in Europe.
-The box set included a VHS release of Jackson's Ghosts mini-movie on home video and his Blood on the Dance Floor album on CD, as well as a CD maxi single named the Limited Edition Minimax CD.
+The box set included a VHS release of Jackson's Ghosts mini-movie on home video and his Blood on the Dance Floor album on CD, as well as a CD maxi single, Limited Edition Minimax CD.
 "On the Line" was the first track on this single.

 Reception

-The AV Club writer Nathan Rabin described it as a "staggeringly blunt" allegory for Jackson's life and pop culture status; he described it as "clunky, leaden, and overblown".
-He attributed its failure to Jackson's place in the public imagination at the time, in light of Jackson's recent divorce from Lisa Marie Presley and the 1993 child molestation allegations against him.
+The A.V.
+Club writer Nathan Rabin described Ghosts as "clunky, leaden and overblown", and said it was a "staggeringly blunt" allegory for Jackson's life and pop culture status.
+He attributed its failure to Jackson's place in the public imagination at the time, following his recent divorce from Lisa Marie Presley and the 1993 child molestation allegations against him.

 On the Line

 "On the Line" is a song co-written and produced by Babyface.
 Michael Jackson performs the track and is also credited in its writing (on the writing credits of The Ultimate Collection).
-It was originally recorded by Jackson for the Spike Lee movie Get on the Bus (1996), but it was not featured on the soundtrack.
+It was originally recorded by Jackson for the Spike Lee film Get on the Bus (1996), but it was not featured on the soundtrack.

 The full-length version of the song was released on November 16, 2004 as an album track of his limited edition box set The Ultimate Collection.